 Game Review on May 27th, 2014 - 3 people agree 2 people don't

 Surprisingly the AI is extremely good, often flanking and working together for once.
 Even police, often not much more than fodder, are lethal and dogged pursuers you would do well to avoid altogether.
 Though the one issue with the game's world is how awkwardly forgiving and unforgiving it can be.
-For as much as police are deadly, unless they are summoned by a mission's script, you will rarely be able to catch their attention if ever; you can run over several pedestrians and a number of things on any given side walk without an ounce of heat gained.
+For as much as police are deadly, unless they're summoned by a mission's script, you will rarely be able to catch their attention if ever; you can run over several pedestrians and a number of things on any given side walk without an ounce of heat gained.

 Visually, it isn't as impressive as it was previously, even at maximum settings.
 The textures were clearly downgraded among other things.
 Another major issue in that department would be the extremely short load distance, allowing you only to see a couple hundred meters in front of you a whole bunch of objects phasing into the world and probably being the source of a great deal of lag when driving at high speeds.
 However the Worse Mod makes the game both look and run better.
 If you've got a super rig, you can make it look just as good if not better than it was at its E3 reveal.

 The multiplayer modes are all quite good, allowing you to do a variety of things; racing, capture the flag(decryption), plain old classic coop world roaming with a limitation of eight players, among others including the 1v1 modes and so on.
 Granted Uplay is a terrible service, so if you really hate Ubisoft's DRM & digital store be aware the game will be based off of their ****** service.

 Game Review on Mar 29th, 2014 - 9 people agree 1 person doesn't

 This game is just a mess.
 After half a year it's still broken and DICE continues to mock the ire of its own fans.